rabbitmq/rabbitmq-website/site/oauth2-examples.md

 }
 </pre>

-      > rabbitmq-oauth label is a custom one created for this demonstration.
+`rabbitmq-oauth` label is a custom label created for this demonstration.
 The demo application extends the Spring Cloud Connector with a new AmqpOauthServiceInfo which is able to parse the `oauth_client` entry.

-      THIS IS THE OPTION DEMONSTRATED WHEN WE RUN `make start-spring-demo-oauth-cf`
+This is the option demonstrated by the `make start-spring-demo-oauth-cf` target.

 ### Option 2